Grants Program Frequently Asked Questions

 What are considered ineligible costs under this grant?

-Fundraising, grant writing, lobbying, costs outside grant performance period and costs outside the approved grant scope.
-Costs outside the approved grant period including long-term maintenance fees on temporary and permanent art.
+Ineligible costs include fundraising, grant writing, lobbying, costs outside the grant period and expenses outside the approved project scope.
+Long-term maintenance beyond the grant period is not eligible.

 Are indirect expenses allowed in this grant?